 The next time, it was a different driver.
 This one actually asked, also turning round in his seat and craning his neck, “Where are you going?”
 What a strange question!
 Why did he want to know?
 What’s the matter with all these male drivers, I thought.

-Another post-shift night, as I was waiting for the night bus at 3am, I happened to look down and noticed that because I hadn’t taken off my work apron — which had a big pocket in front and into which I often stuff spare paper napkins for wiping up greasy spills — I looked about eight months pregnant.
+Another post-shift night, as I was waiting for the night bus at 3am, I happened to look down and noticed that because I hadn’t taken off my work apron — which had a big pocket in front and into which I often stuffed spare paper napkins for wiping up greasy spills — I looked about eight months pregnant under my jumper.

 Penny dropped: those bus drivers were probably wondering what this heavily pregnant woman was doing, being out and about at 3am.
-And an Oriental woman at that too, which is unusual, as Oriental woman don’t go gadding about at 3am.
+And an Oriental woman at that too, which is unusual, as Oriental women don’t go gadding about at 3am, even less when eight months pregnant.

-Also, because it was a different driver each time, they hadn’t seen that I was still eight months pregnant three months later.
+Also, because it was a different driver the second time, he didn’t get to see that I was still eight months pregnant three months later.

-Also, because it was a different driver each time, they hadn’t seen that I was still eight months pregnant three months later.
+Also, because it was a different driver the second time, he didn’t get to see that I was still eight months pregnant three months later.

 I now make sure to remove my work apron when I finish my closing shift.
 No more staring from the drivers after that.